jasoncortese/fast-inverse-square-root/PITCHME.md

 \[hypot(x, y) \approx \max(x, y) + \sigma \space min(x, y)\]
 \[\]
 \[hypot(x, y) \approx x \space | \space y\]`
 @snapend

+---?color=linear-gradient(90deg, #5384AD 70%, white 30%)

+@snap[north-west span-85 text-white]
+#### <div style="padding-left: 20px; color: white;"><br/>Citations</div>
+@snapend

+@snap[midpoint span-60 text-05]
+<a href="http://h14s.p5r.org/2012/09/0x5f3759df.html">Hansen, Christian.
+“Title of the Article or Individual Page.”
+Hummus and Magnets, 0x5f3759df, 15 Sept 2012, http://h14s.p5r.org/2012/09/0x5f3759df.html.</a><br />

+<a href="http://www.lomont.org/papers/2003/InvSqrt.pdf">Author’s Last name, First name.
+“Title of the Article or Individual Page.”
+Title of the Website, Name of the Publisher, Date of Publication in Day Month Year format, URL.</a><br />

+<a href="https://en.wikipedia.org/wiki/Fast_inverse_square_root">Author’s Last name, First name.
+“Title of the Article or Individual Page.”
+Title of the Website, Name of the Publisher, Date of Publication in Day Month Year format, URL.</a><br />

+<a href="https://en.wikipedia.org/wiki/Single-precision_floating-point_format">Author’s Last name, First name.
+“Title of the Article or Individual Page.”
+Title of the Website, Name of the Publisher, Date of Publication in Day Month Year format, URL.</a><br />

+<a href="https://en.wikipedia.org/wiki/Double-precision_floating-point_format">Author’s Last name, First name.
+“Title of the Article or Individual Page.”
+Title of the Website, Name of the Publisher, Date of Publication in Day Month Year format, URL.</a><br />

+<a href="https://en.wikipedia.org/wiki/Double-precision_floating-point_format">Author’s Last name, First name.
+“Title of the Article or Individual Page.”
+Title of the Website, Name of the Publisher, Date of Publication in Day Month Year format, URL.</a><br />
+@snapend